 Jeppe Jarnit-Bjergsø contract brewed at Westbrook Brewing in South Carolina before moving his Evil Twin Brewing to New York City.
 As he brewed his Biscotti Break imperial stout with vanilla, almond and coffee he drank Westbrook’s Mexican Cake imperial stout with cocoa nibs, vanilla beans, cinnamon sticks, and fresh habanero peppers.
 Then one day Biscotti Break met Mexican Cake and they knew it was much more than a hunch.
 Soon they became the Imperial Mexican Biscotti Cake Break, an imperial stout brewed with coffee, cinnamon, almonds, cocoa nibs, vanilla and habanero peppers.
 People freaked out.
 The two brewery’s kept the drive alive, brewing variants of the Imperial Mexican Biscotti Cake Break, including Maple Bourbon Barrel-Aged Imperial Mexican Biscotti Toasted Coconut Cake Break — a 10.5 percent ABV imperial stout brewed with almonds, cocoa nibs, coffee, cinnamon, habanero peppers, toasted coconut and vanilla beans before being aged in maple bourbon barrels.

 As a child Omnipollo’s head brewer wanted to be a pastry chef.
 He found his inspiration for Noa Pecan Mud Cake in the celebrated American dessert.
 Thick, rich and excessively decadent, this imperial aims to bring back childhood memories.
-Noa Pecan Mud Cake pours a dark, velvety black with a creamy mahogany-coloured head.
-The bouquet gives an immediate hit of caramelised pecan followed by chocolate and toasted marshmallow scents.
+Noa Pecan Mud Cake pours a dark, velvety black with a creamy mahogany-colored head.
+The bouquet gives an immediate hit of caramelized pecan followed by chocolate and toasted marshmallow scents.
 This luxurious beer is the amalgamation of a rich, fudgy brownie, toasted pecans and s’mores.
 Thick and chewy in texture, a massive chocolate overtone is enhanced by underlying notes of graham cracker, lightly toasted marshmallow and nuts.